Canner/WrenAI/wren-ai-service/README.md

 - you should stop all services first before running the demo
 - go to the `demo` folder and run `poetry install` to install the dependencies
 - in the `demo` folder, run `make prepare` in one terminal, and `make run` in another terminal to start the demo and go to `http://localhost:8501` to see the demo
+    - `make prepare` will run three other services: qdrant, wren-engine, and wren-ai-service
+    - qdrant: ports should be 6333, 6334
+    - wren-engine: ports should be8080, 7342
+    - wren-ai-service: port should be 5000